- New Search

 - Self Catering/Cottages >

-The Haywain, near Monmouth, offers quality self-catering accommodation, one of six charming stone cottages at Steppes Farm that can sleep up to four guests.
+The Haywain, near Monmouth, is a quality holiday cottage, one of six charming stone cottages at Steppes Farm that can sleep up to four. guests.
 With a double bedroom and bathroom on the ground floor, The Haywain is of particular interest to elderly visitors or those who cannot manage stairs.

 The ground floor double bedroom has oak beams in the ceiling and is tastefully furnished with mahogany fittings.
 Upstairs, the second bedroom contains twin pine beds with matching furniture and a window in the sloping roof, letting a broad expanse of sky flood the room with natural light.
 The contemporary bathroom has a bath with shower over, and all towels are included.